If you are expecting me to give you a simple number of words to answer this question, you won’t find that here.

 You will definitely find that the top-performing articles usually containt a lot of meat = a lot of words.

-So, your aim when writing a blog post should always be that you are giving a COMPLETE answer to a certain question.
+Your aim when writing a blog post should always be that you are giving a COMPLETE answer to a certain question.
+Some topics or questions can be answered in 500 words, while for other topics a 3000 word answer would be more appropriate.

 So how long should the perfect blog post be?